Price wars: Is this the cheapest fuel in New Zealand?

 This cheap deal comes after two BP petrol stations gave away free fuel for an hour at the start of August.

-The promotion at, Ormiston Rd BP in Auckland's Flat Bush and the BP at the corner of Woodham Rd and Gloucester St in Dallington, Christchurch, let motorists fill up for free between 11am and 12pm as part of an upcoming loyalty promotion.
+The promotion at, Ormiston Rd BP in Auckland's Flat Bush and the BP at the corner of Woodham Rd and Gloucester St in Darlington, Christchurch, let motorists fill up for free between 11am and 12pm as part of an upcoming loyalty promotion.

 BP said more than 700 vehicles filled up for free across the country before the clock struck 12.